magomimmo/modern-cljs/doc/tutorial-20.md

 ```

 The above command shows that even the `test-grid.html` is hosted under
 the `src/cljs` source path.

-To temporarily solve the problem, just move under the `test/cljs` path
+They both have nothing to do with the
+`enfocus` lib *in se*.
+They only pertain to the lib testing.

-both the `testing.clj` and the `test-grid.html` files.
-Later we'll add
+So, we can temporarily move both the `testing.clj` and the
-few unit tests by adopting the `clojurescript.test` lib and run again
-the above compilation `lein` command.
+`test-grid.html` files under the `test/cljs` path.

+> NOTE 8: We'll take care of testing in the next tutorial by adopting
+> the `clojurescript.test` lib which I personally prefer to any other
+> current approach in unit testing CLJS code.

 ```bash
 mv src/cljs/enfocus/testing.cljs test/cljs/